Certificate IV in Screen and Media - CUA41215

 The television industry requires skilled graduates who can work without needing on-the-job technical and production training.
-This program is where industry professionals look to fill that demand.
+This course is where industry professionals look to fill that demand.

-This is a one-year, intensely practical program that will prepare you to enter the industry upon graduation.
+This is a one-year, intensely practical course that will prepare you to enter the industry upon graduation.

 Our teaching staff includes world-class industry experts who currently work in broadcast production, allowing students to gain industry-level skills with the potential to be employment-ready upon graduation.